shirok/Gauche-tk/README.md

     (tk-bind "." '<Button-1> (tklambda (%x %y) (print #`"Clicked at (,%x ,%y)"))) (tk-mainloop)

-The parameter names such as `%K` determines what kind of values it receives.
-See the Tk document for the possible sequences.
+The parameter name such as `%K` determines what kind of value it receives.
+See the Tk document for the available names.
 Within the Scheme code, `%x` etc. are just ordinary variables.